NgaiJustin/btor2i/README.md

 ## Contributing

 Issues and PRs are welcome.
-For pull requests, make sure to run the test harness with `make test` and `make benchmark`.
+For pull requests, make sure to run the [Turnt](https://github.com/cucapra/turnt) test harness with `make test` and `make benchmark`.
+The `make test` output is in [TAP](https://testanything.org/) format and can be prettified with TAP consumers, like [Faucet](https://github.com/ljharb/faucet).
 There is also `.github/workflows/rust.yaml` which will format your code and check  that it is conforming with clippy.